NeilBetham/pymeter/README.md

     * sudo easy_install flask
 * mod_wsgi
     * sudo apt-get install libapache2-mod-wsgi
+* Memcahced
+	* sudo apt-get install memcached

 Setup
 -------------
 * Place the pymeter folder somewhere in you web server's document root.
+* Modify and copy the upstart script into /etc/init/; Then run "start bw-daemon"
+* Modify and copy the apache vhost config into your sites-available folder and active it

 Config
 -------------